-The evaluation experiment was conducted to confirm the effectiveness of the proposed method using previously collected pouring sound.
+We conducted an evaluation experiment to determine the effectiveness of the proposed method using previously collected pouring sound[s?].

 \subsection{Data Collection}

-The voice recorder application that comes standard on an Android smartphone (OPPO Find X3 Pro) was used to record pouring sound, and data was collected in the following sequence.
+The voice recorder app that comes with the Android smartphone (OPPO Find X3 Pro) was used to record pouring sound[s?], and data were collected in the following sequence.
 First, the faucet is opened to a certain degree and water flows.
 Next, we hold the smartphone in one hand and the bottle in the other.
-The bottle is placed close to the faucet until the water enters the bottle, and the smartphone is placed close enough to the bottle that it does not touch the bottle.
-We pressed the Start Recording button on the application at the moment the bottle began to fill with water, and pressed the End Recording button at the moment the water overflowed.
-The pouring sound obtained in this one recording process is considered to be one sample. \figref{data_acquisition} shows the recording in progress.
-The data were collected from 20 samples with each of the bottles shown in \figref{bottles} (100 samples in total) at a sampling frequency of 96 kHz while the faucet opening was kept constant.
+The bottle is placed close enough to the faucet that water can enter it, and the smartphone is placed near the bottle but not close enough to touch it.
+We pressed the Start Recording button on the app at the moment the bottle began to fill with water, and pressed the End Recording button at the moment the water overflowed.
+The pouring sound obtained in one recording process is considered to be one sample. \figref{data_acquisition} shows a photograph of the recording in progress.
+The data were collected from 20 samples using the five types of bottle shown in \figref{bottles} (100 samples in total) at a sampling frequency of 96 kHz while the faucet opening was kept constant.
 The bottles are, from left to right, an empty aluminum coffee can (Bottle A), an empty plastic dish detergent bottle (Bottle B), a plastic shampoo bottle (Bottle C), an empty plastic milk solution bottle (Bottle D), and a ceramic sake bottle (Bottle E), all of different shapes.

 \begin{figure}[!t]